 - Leave algorithm to default value (Smart)

-You can immediately start autoguiding by clicking on the Guide button.
-The guiding performance is displayed in the Drift Graphics region where Green reflects deviations in RA and blue deviations in DEC.
+Once the calibration process is completed successfully, the guiding shall beging automatically hereafter.
+The guiding performance is displayed in the Drift Graphics region where Green reflects deviations in RA and Blue deviations in DEC.
 The colors of the RA/DE lines can be changed in KStars color scheme in KStars settings dialog.
 The vertical axis denotes the deviation in arcsecs from the guide star central position and the horizontal axis denotes time.
 You can hover over the line to get the exact deviation at this particular point in time.
 Furthermore, you can also zoom and drag/pan the graph to inspect a specific region of the graph.

 Ekos can utilize multiple algorithms to determine the center of mass of the guide star.
 By default, the smart algorithm is suited best for most situation.
 The fast algorithm is based on HFR calculations.
 You can try switching guiding algorithms if Ekos cannot keep of the guide star within the guiding square properly.